warint/statcanR/inst/README.md

 # Overview

-Easily connect to Statistics Canada’s Web Data Service with R. Find and access open economic data (formerly known as CANSIM tables, now identified by Product IDs (PID)) which are accessible as a data frame, directly in the user’s R environment.
+Easily connect to Statistics Canada’s Web Data Service with R. Open economic data (formerly known as CANSIM tables, now identified by Product IDs (PID)) are accessible as a data frame, directly in the user’s R environment.

 ## Shiny App : statcanR ExploR